Philip Hardwick: Career

-In 1825, he was appointed architect to the St Katherine's Dock Company, for whom he designed the dock buildings, Thomas Telford designing the docks themselves.
+In 1825, he was appointed architect to the Saint Katharine Dock Company, for whom he designed the dock buildings, Thomas Telford designing the docks themselves.
 In 1829 he became architect to the Goldsmiths' Company, designing a new hall for them which was opened in 1835.
 In 1836, Hardwick became architect to the London and Birmingham Railway.
 He built a great Doric propylaeum, which became known as the "Euston Arch", as an entrance to the railway's Euston Station.
 In 1838 he built the Curzon Street Station as the railway's Birmingham terminus.
 It is an austere cubic three-story building in the Ionic style, with a portico of four giant Ionic columns.

 At Babraham Hall in 1822–1823, on the site of a long-demolished sixteenth-century house, Hardwick adopted a Jacobean style, using red brick with limestone dressings.
 Brick was used again at Lincoln's Inn, when, in 1843–1845, Hardwick, in collaboration with his son, built a new hall and library.
 They used a Tudor style, the red brick varied with black brick decoration, and pale stone trim, foreshadowing the later fashion for polychrome brickwork.
 For churches, Hardwick used both the classical style, as at Christ Church, Cosway Street, Marylebone (1824–1825), and the Gothic, as at Holy Trinity, Bolton (1823–1825), St John's, Catford (1854), and the Royal Garrison Church, Aldershot (1863).

 Hardwick gained a reputation as a surveyor and was employed by the Westminster Bridge estates, the Portman London estate, Greenwich Hospital, and the estate of the 2nd Marquess of Salisbury (1829–1835).
 He was also surveyor to Arthur Wellesley, 1st Duke of Wellington (from 1842), and assisted Sir Francis Smith in designing Wellington Barracks next to Buckingham Palace in 1833.

 In 1831 his father in law, the architect John Shaw Senior, helped elect Hardwick as a fellow of the Royal Society.
 Hardwick was a founding member of the Institute of British Architects (1834) – later (1837) the RIBA – and was a member of the Institution of Civil Engineers.
 In 1839 he was one of the judges for the new Royal Exchange building in the City of London, and was appointed to select the design for the Oxford Museum in 1854.
 He was elected an associate of the Royal Academy in 1839, and became a Royal Academician in 1841.

 In 1854, he received the seventh Royal Gold Medal for architecture.